mssfoobar/docs/docs/deployment/70-platform-aoh/60-setup-aoh-applications.md

 This section covers the setup of AOH.
 It starts off with ArgoCD as it is used as the main CD mechanism to deploy entire AOH.
 ArgoCD deploys:
-- foundation services
+- Foundation Services
-- application services
+- Application Services

-## Install Apps
+## Install Foundation Services

 ### Install ArgoCD
 //TODO: To automate Temporal waits to create Temporal DB